aadilk97/Sentiment-Analysis/README.md

-Classifying twitter tweets into classes
+Classifying twitter tweets into three classes using CNN.